-Title of each class Trading Symbols Name of each exchange on which registered Common Shares, par value \$0.021848 NEGG The Nasdaq Capital Market
+Title of each class Trading Symbols Trading Symbols Name of each exchange on which register Common Shares, par value \$0.021848 NEGG The Nasdaq Capital Market

 Securities registered or to be registered pursuant to Section 12(g) of the Act.
 None.